-We assume that more obvious signs of crisis (when it will be possible to speak about the crisis, not its precursors) may manifest itself in 2018.
-At the same time, it is likely that we will have a 'sticky' recession without major failures, but without the possibility to change the situation for 2-3 years or even more
+We assume that more obvious signs of crisis (when it will be possible to speak about the crisis, not its precursors) may manifest itself in 2020-2021.
+Recently, more and more economists predict an imminent recession in these years17.
+At the same time, it is likely that we will have a 'sticky' recession without major failures, but without the possibility to change the situation for 2-3 years or even more.